ALA Division Presidents' Programs, Chair Programs, and other Featured Speakers

 The Intellectual Freedom Round Table (IFRT) will sponsor a moderated debate on the subject of “big data” analytics in the library world.
 The right of library users to keep private their individual use of library resources has traditionally been protected by federal, state and local privacy laws as well as ALA’s long-standing guidelines.
 But those protections are increasingly challenged by the use of “big data” library patron information that is bundled up, aggregated, and usually, anonymized for varied purposes including trend analyses, grant funding, and reporting to local governments.

 In a lively discussion, two speakers representing opposing points of view will debate the “big data” phenomenon and its possible consequences for patron privacy.
 The discussion will be moderated by Bill Marden, Director of Privacy and Compliance at The New York Public Library.
+Get details and add to your schedule.

 (IRRT) Chair's Program: Libraries Saving Lives: Serving Immigrants and Refugees